Perspective | Theater on the Nats Park jumbotron? It’s a whole new ballgame in arts presentation.

 As MacKinnon explained, the imperatives going forward are to be to community-minded, artistically relevant and practical.
 There is potentially tremendous psychic payback down the road in a public offer of such entertaining largesse.
 “I have a 1,000-seat house,” she said, “so I have to think in those terms.”

 MacKinnon won a Tony Award for her direction of a 2012 revival of “Who’s Afraid of Virginia Woolf?” with Tracy Letts and Amy Morton that also ran at Arena.
 She is also directing the “Toni Stone” that will run at the Kreeger from Sept.
 3 to Oct.
-3 — andon the jumbotron for one night (date to be determined).
+3 — and on the jumbotron for one night (date to be determined).
 Initially, she said, the hope was that the play itself could be performed on the infield — similar to an “Opera in the Outfield” program that has taken place in Nationals Park and stadiums in other cities.
 But audibility of the dialogue scenes was deemed a problem.

 “Two actors of the company went for this production test and walked the second base line,” MacKinnon said.
 “It’s so echo-y.”
 As a result, the play, during that single night of its run, will be performed for an audience in the Kreeger and live-streamed onto the screen.
 According to Smith, plans call for cast members to come to the park for a pre-show introduction, and then head to the theater.

 Built on that unusual offering, the season unfolds more conventionally in Arena’s Mead Center for the Performing Arts.
 Eduardo Machado’s “Celia and Fidel” — whose run was interrupted by the shutdown — will be performed in the Cradle (Oct.
 8-Nov.
 21).
 A revival of August Wilson’s “Seven Guitars,” directed by Tazewell Thompson, follows in the Fichandler Stage (Nov.
 26-Dec.
 26).
 Next year will feature the premiere of Craig Lucas’s “Change Agent” in the Cradle (Jan.
-21-March 6); a rare staging of Marc Shaiman, Scott Wittman and Terrence McNally’s Broadway musical “Catch Me if You Can,” directed by Smith in the Fichandler (March 4-April 17) and the D.C . debut of Lauren Yee’s “Cambodian Rock Band,” directed by Chay Yew in the Kreeger (April 12-May 15).
+21-March 6); a rare staging of Marc Shaiman, Scott Wittman and Terrence McNally’s Broadway musical “Catch Me If You Can,” directed by Smith in the Fichandler (March 4-April 17) and the D.C . debut of Lauren Yee’s “Cambodian Rock Band,” directed by Chay Yew in the Kreeger (April 12-May 15).

 Also in 2022, Step Afrika!, the exhilarating Washington dance troupe, begins a multiyear partnership with Arena with “Drumfolk” in the Fichandler (May 31-June 26).
 And that summer will usher in “American Prophet: Frederick Douglass in His Own Words,” a new musical staged in the Kreeger by Charles Randolph-Wright and written by him with composer Marcus Hummon.